alahmad-loay2/adoption/README.md

 - Enable Email/Password Authentication in the Firebase Console.

 - Enable Cloud Firestore.
+- follow steps to add firebase to android and place google-services.json in /app

 ✅ Once Firebase is configured and the API key is added, everything should work smoothly.